Exact holographic tensor networks for the Motzkin spin chain: Discussion

-It has been noted that scale-invariant networks, and in particular MERA, have a special connection to to holographic duals in the sense of the AdS/CFT correspondence \cite{swingle2012entanglement}.
+It has been noted that scale-invariant networks, and in particular MERA, have a special connection to holographic duals in the sense of the AdS/CFT correspondence \cite{swingle2012entanglement}.
 Here, the bulk of a MERA tensor network can be understood as a discrete realization of 3d anti-de Sitter space (AdS$_{3}$), identifying the extra radial holographic dimension with the RG group scale dimension in the MERA.
-While the MERA tensor network is used to represent ground states of relativistic CFTs---which has the conformal group as the symmetry group and where both time and space scale with dynamical exponent equal to one---the tensor networks presented in this work perhaps more naturally describe ground states of non-relativistic field theories that are invariant under non-relativistic symmetry groups.
-These non-relativistic symmetry groups are mainly characterized by anisotropic scale transformation of time and space where the latter scales with a dynamical exponent greater than one.
-Lifshitz and Schrodinger field theories are well-known examples of such field theories.
+While the MERA tensor network is used to represent ground states of relativistic CFTs, where both time and space may be rescaled simultaneously, the tensor networks presented in this work perhaps more naturally describe ground states of non-relativistic field theories that are invariant under non-relativistic symmetry groups.
+These non-relativistic symmetry groups are characterized by anisotropic scale transformation of time and space Lifshitz and Schrodinger field theories are well-known examples of such field theories.
 This relation may come to be valuable to the currently active attempts of constructing holographic duals for non-relativistic field theories with Lifshitz symmetry \cite{taylor2008non} or Schrodinger symmetry \cite{balasubramanian2008gravity,son2008toward}.
 For a recent thorough review of Lifshitz holography, see \cite{taylor2016lifshitz} and references therein.

 It is natural to ask whether the tensor networks presented here can be generalized to other spin models.
-In another work~\cite{alexander2018rainbow}, we introduce another tile-based tensor network for the higher spin (colored) generalizations of the Motzkin and Fredkin models, showing how an exact holographic network can describe the rainbow phases these models exhibit.
+In another work~\cite{alexander2018rainbow}, we introduce another tile-based tensor network for the higher spin (colored) generalizations of the Motzkin and Fredkin models, showing how an exact network can describe the rainbow phases these models exhibit.

-Our results highlight the versatility of tensor networks and their potential in describing complicated many body states, and in particular the power of self-similar structures such as MERA in describing quantum critical phases.
+Our results highlight the versatility of tensor networks and their potential in describing complicated many body states, and in particular the power of self-similar structures such as MERA, or, in this case, a non-unitary hierarchical tensor network, in describing quantum critical phases.